 Food Waste in Hotels – Daily Service

 The hotel sector is responsible for 53,000 tonnes of food waste, costing the sector an estimated €180 million per annum.
-Hotels have to balance the expectation that cooked food is always available to guests while also trying to keep waste and costs down.
-Not an easy task.
+Hotels have to balance the expectation that cooked food is always available to guests while also trying to

 Food Waste in Hotels – Functions